mojics/robot-framework-selenium2library-styleguide/README.md

 #### Selenium2Library
 In order to manipulate browser, we will be using Selenium2Library for Robot Framework.
 This external plugin offers various keywords such as "Open Browser" and this list of keywords is available from their website.

-Since we are building a test framework for websites we will be using Selenium2Library.
+Since we are building a test framework for websites we will be using Selenium2L ibrary.

 [Back to top](#table-of-contents)